A combinatorial description of stability for toric vector bundles: Stability of equivariant vector bundles

-\begin{rem} The toric variety $X$ being fixed, the set of polarizations of $X$ can be extended from ample divisors $H$ to movable divisors $L$ on $X$.
+Let us explain it in the toric case.
+The set of polarizations of $X$ can be extended from ample divisors $H$ to movable divisors $L$ on $X$.
 This way the movable divisor $L$ polarizes $X$ as well as the blow up of $X$ making $L$ ample.

-Besides, consider a movable curve class $\alpha$ and require it to be positive along a spanning set of rays.
-It comes from Theorem 3.12, Lemma 4.1 and Theorem 4.2 of \cite{LX} that $\alpha$ can be written as where $L_\alpha$ is a unique big and movable divisor and $\langle \rangle $ is the Boucksom positive product\footnote{developed in \cite{BDPP} and constructed algebraically in \cite{BFJ}}, which identifies with the intersection product on ample classes.
-It justifies that in the definition of slope, $H^{d-1}$ may be replaced by a movable curve $\alpha$ positive along a spanning set of rays.
+Now, consider a movable curve class $\alpha$ and require it to be positive along a spanning set of rays.
+It follows from Theorem 3.12, Lemma 4.1 and Theorem 4.2 of \cite{LX} that $\alpha$ can be written as where $L_\alpha$ is a unique big and movable divisor and $\langle \rangle $ is the Boucksom positive product\footnote{developed in \cite{BDPP} and constructed algebraically in \cite{BFJ}}.
+To compute the positive intersection product of big toric divisor classes $L_1$,..., $L_p$, we consider a higher birational model that makes $L_1$,...,$L_p$ nef when removing some positive linear combination of exceptional divisors $D_i$, then $\langle L_1, ..., L_p\rangle$ is defined as

-The idea of generalizing slopes to movable curves came to Greb, Kebekus and Peternell (see \cite{GKP}). \end{rem}
+As such the positive intersection product restricts to the intersection product on ample classes.
+It justifies that in the following definition of slope, $H^{d-1}$ may be replaced by a movable curve $\alpha$ positive along a spanning set of rays (that is to say $\alpha\cdot D_i>0$ for rays' generators $v_i\in\Sigma(1)$ generating $N_\bR$).

-\begin{defn} Let $X$ be a smooth complete toric variety with fan $\Sigma$. \\ A polarization on $X$ is a movable curve $\alpha$ positive along a spanning set of rays of $\Sigma$. \end{defn}
+\begin{defn} Let $X$ be a smooth complete toric variety with fan $\Sigma$.
+A polarization on $X$ is a movable curve $\alpha$ positive along a spanning set of rays of $\Sigma$. \end{defn}

 By Minkowski's theorem for polytopes (see \cite{S} Section 7), the data of a polarization $\alpha$ is equivalent to the data of its weights, defined as follows.